myshares/myshares/README.txt

 http://test.nxlcrypto.life/
 http://test.ch.nxlcrypto.life/

-Use this passphrase/password to login into the account: 'really dot erase awake past blind waste weave human accident reflect ring' (without quote)
+Use this passphrase/password to login into the test account: 'really dot erase awake past blind waste weave human accident reflect ring' (without quote)

 WARNING: Use IT AT YOUR OWN RISK, DO NOT USE YOUR REAL ACCOUNT INTO TEST ACCOUNT!